EPA's Scott Pruitt pushes back on pay raise, condo controversy in Fox exclusive

 “They are friends of yours,” Henry said.

-“Well, they serve a very important purpose,” Pruitt replied.
+“Well, they serve a very important person,” Pruitt replied.

 “And you did not know that they got these large pay raises?”
 Henry pressed.